RayHightower/RayHightower.com/_posts/2016-03-30-how-to-build-a-successful-iot-company.markdown

 Locus Traxx launched in 2007 with two guys, one truck, and a bunch of ideas about GPS tracking.
 Company leaders originally planned to sell GPS devices to trucking companies to help with lost shipments.
 Attach a device with GPS and a cellular radio to a shipping container, and you can track it through all the major ports of the world from a laptop.
 Cool technology, right?

-Yes, the technology was cool, but there was a problem.
-Every company they approached said "We don't lose shipments."
+Yes, the technology was cool.
+But there was a problem.
+Every company they approached had the same response: "We don't lose shipments."
 Maybe they didn't know that they were losing shipments.
 Or maybe they were too embarrassed to admit the losses.
 Either way, the seller can only sell if the customer admits the problem.

 ### Finding the Pain

 While company leaders brainstormed potential solutions, Hennessy attended a meeting for food industry execs.
 At one point during the meeting, one of the participants expressed deep concerns about food quality and shipments.
 "If you think you haven't made people sick, you're wrong.
 You just haven't made them sick enough to shut down your business", he said to his colleagues.

-The concern struck home with the Locus Traxx leadership.
 Food safety is a big concern, and you have to get it right.
-That's when the company decided to pivot.
+That's when Locus Traxx decided to pivot.

 ### Simple, Effective Email